LATINO BOOK REVIEW

 Juliet Takes a Breath | Gabby Rivera

 After coming out as lesbian to her religious, Puerto Rican family, Juliet leaves the Bronx for the first time to take on an internship with a celebrity-status, feminist author in Portland.
-She arrives in this alien city characterized by a subculture of “hippie white” both elated by the prospect Continue reading...
+She arrives in this alien city characterized by a subculture of “hippie white” both elated by Continue reading...
 10/25/19

 They Could Have Named Her Anything | Stephanie Jimenez